lfe/olp/README.md

 ### Adding New Libs [&#x219F;](#contents)

-Assuming that the library you want to add is in the LFEX Github org, the following will add the lib as a submodule to this project:
+Assuming that the library you want to add is in the [LFEX Github org][lfex org], the following will add the lib as a git submodule to this project:

 ```
 $ OLP_LIB=mylib make add-lib
 ```

-That make target will also commit that lib to the repo.
+That make target will also commit the submodule change to the repo.

 ### Updating Libs [&#x219F;](#contents)

-If you already have an OLP repo set up with LFE and libraries pulled down, but you want to bring in the latest changes (i.e., update the submodules), you can run this target:
+If you already have an OLP working directory set up with LFE and libraries pulled down, but you want to bring in the latest changes (i.e., update the submodules), you can run this target:

 ```
 $ make update-sources